X-ray Imaging for Life Sciences & Materials

 - In-situ & in-operando characterisation of materials for electronics and energy storage, light-weight, high-performance materials, microsystems devices, multi-phase fluidics

-An overview of current publications can be found here.
+Recent publications covering imaging research at IPS can be found here.